siddharthroy12/DSA-Notes/Readme.md

 The files and folders in your disk are stored in a tree structure.

-And if you have coded HTML you may know that also represents a Tree Structure of HTML Elements.
+And if you have coded HTML you may know that it also represents a Tree Structure of HTML Elements.

 **Terms in Tree:**